-Total Equity decreased by 93% due the net loss incurred during the year.
+Total Equity decreased by ₱248.48 million representing the net loss incurred during the year.

 FINANCIAL CONDITION

 The Company has no significant transactions during the year due to the non-renewal of the lease contract which was the main source of revenues for the past years.